Fossils of giant marine reptiles found high in the Swiss Alps

 "There were three groups of animals in the history of life on Earth that were true giants: ichthyosaurs of the Triassic, which came first but remain mere ghosts; long-necked sauropod dinosaurs on land; and today's baleen whales," Sander said.

-Today's blue whale, up to about 98 feet (30 meters) long, has been considered Earth's largest-ever creature.
+Today's blue whale, up to about 30 metres long, has been considered Earth's largest-ever creature.
 Sander said future research on giant Triassic ichthyosaurs may challenge this conclusion.